Zilliqa/ZIP/zips/zip-11.md

 already staked with this SSN and that it is already operational), then the deposited stake will be buffered for a cycle and will be included in the SSN's stake pool in the next cycle.
-If the SSN is inactive, then the stake amount deposited can be directly included as a part of the SSN's stake pool.1
+If the SSN is inactive, then the stake amount deposited can be directly included as a part of the SSN's stake pool.

 2. `transition WithdrawStakeRewards(ssn_operator: ByStr20)`to withdraw their
    stake rewards from a specific SSN and mint gZIL tokens.
 Re-delegation of